2-generated axial algebras of Monster type: -generated primitive axial algebras of Monster type

-\begin{remark} Note that the above proof gives an explicit way to compute the structure constants of the algebra $\Vo$ relative to the generating set $B$.
-This has been done with the use of GAP~\cite{GAP}.
-The explicit expressions however are far too long to be written explicitly here. \end{remark}
+\begin{remark} Note that the above proof gives a constructive way to compute the structure constants of the algebra $\Vo$ relative to the spanning set $B$.
+This has been accomplished with the use of Singular~\cite{Singular} in~\cite[genericsakuma.s]{code}. \end{remark}